Hone logo

 Problem Description

-Your task is to implement a JavaScript class named Container that acts as a dependency injection container.
-This container should allow you to:
+You are tasked with creating a JavaScript class called Container that acts as a simple dependency injection container.
+The container should allow you to:

 Key Requirements: